gohugoio/hugo/content/content-management/bundles/resources/index.md

 ## Properties

 ResourceType
 : The main type of the resource.
-For exemple a file of MIME type `image/jpg` has for type `image`.
+For exemple a file of MIME type `image/jpg` has for ResourceType `image`.

 Name
-: The filename. (relative path to the bundle) It can be overwritten with the resource's Front Matter metadata.
+: The filename (relative path to the bundle).
+It can be overwritten with the resource's Front Matter metadata.

 Title
 : Same as filename.
 It can be overwritten with the resource's Front Matter metadata.